Serious question. Where do you feel your feelings?

 That’s it.
 So every emotion, is an actual feeling if you pause to work out what and where.
 How interesting.

-And sure enough, Jeannie was right.
+Test it out.
+Try to find a quiet moment in the noise to see what you feel and where.
 All day there are twinges and tingles, prickles and heat as my body and brain go through their daily motions of considering and processing my world.

 Obviously, this isn’t a total surprise.
 When you consider the language of emotions, it’s all there.
 Things stick in the throat, people are sick to their stomach, they have heartache, butterflies and shivers down their spine.